MichaelDipilato/MATLAB-audio-classifier/README.md

 - Time features
 - Frequency and time features altogether

+## Warning
+This project needs some auxiliary functions that you can find on this GitHub repository: [Original repository with helper functions](https://github.com/pikrakis/Introduction-to-Audio-Analysis---a-MATLAB-approach).
+These functions are crucial for feature extraction process.
+You can place them in the ```Functions/``` folder.

 ## How it works
 In the ```ESC-50/``` folder there are three different of audio classes (from the ESC-50 dataset).
 I've chosen three of them:
 - Wind sounds